How to choose a preschool that aligns with your family

 This approach recognises the importance of play, exploration and interaction with the environment as primary avenues for learning.
 The environment should be quiet, simple, warm and peaceful to best serve the child's needs.

 Holistic education, integrating arts, nature and practical activities are valued in the Steiner Approach.
-By nurturing children's natural abilities and cultivating a love for learning, it aims to establish a strong foundation for lifelong learning and personal growth.
+By nurturing children's natural abilities and cultivating a love for learning, it aims to establish a strong foundation for lifelong learning and support every aspect of a child's growth.

 The Reggio Emilia method